KeyofBlueS/kfrgb/README.md

 # kfrgb

-# Version:    0.6.2
+# Version:    0.7.0
 # Author:     KeyofBlueS
 # Repository: https://github.com/KeyofBlueS/kfrgb
 # License:    GNU General Public License v3.0, https://opensource.org/licenses/GPL-3.0

 ### DISCLAIMER
-**Detection of a 'Kingston Fury Beast DDR5 RGB RAM' on a i2c-bus is not implemented, so you must be really sure about the values you enter for --ramslots and --smbus.
+**Detection of a 'Kingston Fury Beast DDR5 RGB RAM' is not implemented, so you must be really sure if selected RAM on an SMBus is really a 'Kingston Fury Beast DDR5 RGB'.
-To find out how to retrieve these values, please refer to https://gitlab.com/CalcProgrammer1/OpenRGB/-/issues/2879.
+For more info, please refer to https://gitlab.com/CalcProgrammer1/OpenRGB/-/issues/2879.
 Even if you enter the correct values, the procedure is still risky!
 This program can confuse your I2C bus, cause data loss or brick your hardware!
 Proceed AT YOUR OWN RISK!**